aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### Billing Mode

 There are two billing modes that global tables could have,
   1. Pay Per Request: In this mode you would not need to specify write or read capacity.
+You would only be paying for the capacity utilized by the requests coming in.
   2. Provisioned: In this mode you would have write with auto scaling and read capacity with either auto scaling or with exact read capacity units.
+You would be paying for the provisioned capacity even if it is not utilized.

 The default mode is pay per request mode.
 If you choose provisioned mode, then you would need to specify read and write capacity for the table and replicas.
 You can do this in three ways,
   1. Mention capacity on table level and these get copied over to all replicas.